arslanakhtar61/jmeter-docker-compose-starterkit/README.md

 to shutdown influxdb, grafana

 Tips :
-- Your influxdb datas are persisted in the influx-grafana folder, so you can relaunch a test with your historical datas on it.
+- Your influxdb data is persisted in the influx-grafana folder, so you can relaunch a test with your historical datas on it.
 - If you need to update your JVM configuration, you can update the environment variables in the docker compose file
 - If you specified hosts / ports / protocol etc.. directly in jour jmx, the environment variable will ***NOT*** override them.
 - You can run a multi injector test by changing your .env file with nbInjector=X with the number of injectors you will need